yjp20/prism/test-harness/README.md

 - You can run all the tests on the same port `4010`, but you can also choose another one
 - The `curl` command does not support piping stuff into other tools; so if you're trying to be cool and do `curl | grep`, well maybe next time.
 - All the `curl` commands **must** have the `-i` flag, otherwise the trace parser won't understand the output
+- Some of the harness test are relying on an instance of httpbin working locally on your computer and responding on the `http://httpbin` address.
+You can easily do that using the `kennethreitz/httpbin` docker image

 ## Technical details